Priyanka99809/Ninja-Runner-Game/README.md

 - Keep avoiding obstackles to create a high score.

 ## Game Download
+Extract .zip file from code tab and execute "game" file inside it.

 ## Running from source
 Grab the latest release of Python from here and install Pygame by executing pip install pygame.